CaroSegami/Flycatcher_Spermatogenesis/README.md

 Clustering_2022_DS2_finalcode.Rmd is the file to start with.

-The .rds files are too big to be posted here but will be made available upon request, just send an email to: carolina.segami@duke.edu.
+The .loom and .rds files are too big to be posted here but will be made available upon request, just send an email to: carolina.segami@duke.edu.
 All other files needed are provided here.